o2r-project/architecture/docs/06_runtime-view.md

 Finally the user starts a shipment of the compendium to a data repository.
 The [`shipper`](#531-whitebox-microservices) manages this two step process.
-The separate "create" and "publish" steps allow checking the shipped files, and avoid unintentional shipments, because a published shipment creates a unique public resource, which potentially cannot be unpublished.
+The separate "create" and "publish" steps allow checking the shipped files and avoid unintentional shipments, because a published shipment creates an non-erasable public resource.

 !!!
 Note "_In the code_"
     The `loader` has two core controllers for direct _upload_ and _load_ from a collaboration platform.